Inclisiran (Leqvio)

 Dosage and Administration

-Leqvio is supplied for injection as 284 mg of inclisiran in 1.5 mL (189 mg/mL) solution in a single-dose prefilled syringe.
-Leqvio should be administered by a healthcare professional.
+Leqvio is available as a single-dose prefilled syringe containing 284 mg of inclisiran in 1.5 mL solution (concentration: 189 mg/mL) for subcutaneous administration.
+Administration should be performed by a qualified healthcare professional.

-The recommended dosage of Leqvio, in combination with maximally tolerated statin therapy, is 284 mg administered as a single subcutaneous injection initially, again at 3 months, and then every 6 months.
+The recommended dosage of Leqvio is 284 mg administered as a single subcutaneous injection initially, again at 3 months, and then every 6 months.

-If a planned dose is missed by less than 3 months, administer Leqvio and maintain dosing according to the individual's original schedule.
+If a planned dose is missed by less than 3 months, administer Leqvio and maintain dosage according to the individual's original schedule.

 If a planned dose is missed by more than 3 months, the prescribing information says to restart with a new dosing schedule by administering Leqvio initially, again at 3 months, and then every 6 months.